 In America, pædophilia is a magic word that leads to panic, making me a little wary.
 I don't want to be making a hysterical condemnation of Wilson.
 I want to condemn Wilson in as serious and clearhead a way as possible.

 This starts with being very clear about the sexual mores in play.
 In my experience many social conservatives have a hard time understanding this stuff, so let me be a little long-winded.

 Consent is the centerpoint of my whole conception of sexual morality.
 It doesn't matter to me who's getting it on with whom, or how.
 The configuration of bodies is neither moral nor immoral.
-A man kissing his boyfriend on the lips, a professional dominatrix working over a client with a flogger, four transsexuals in a whipped cream orgy ... whether or not I or anyone other than the participants think the act is good (or appealing, or tasteful) is not the moral question.
+A man kissing his boyfriend on the lips, a professional dominatrix working over a client with a flogger, four drag queens in a whipped cream orgy ... whether or not I or anyone other than the participants think the act is good (or appealing, or tasteful) is not the moral question.
 Nor is desire itself moral or immoral.
 What does matter, morally, is that everyone involved an exchange is consenting to do it: they know what they're getting into, they've agreed to it, there was no coercion, they're mentally capable of consent.

 And that last absolutely excludes children, who simply cannot sexually consent with an adult.
 The differences in power and understanding are too great for the relationship to not be fundamentally coercive.

 I also think it's important to distinguish thoughts and acts.
 The best evidence is that the fundamental shape of one's sexual desire is deep, immutable, and not subject to personal choice.
 The sexual desire for children—the desire itself—is beyond choice and has no consequences for others.
 I would not see people punished for having that desire, which is not a sin but a curse.